Thought Bubble Festival: History

 In 2007, Tula Lotay, who grew up in West Yorkshire, founded Thought Bubble to promote comic books to the general public, especially children with reading difficulties.
 Her efforts were sponsored by the local comics and board games retailer Travelling Man, where Lotay worked as her day job.
 The first Thought Bubble was held in November 2007 as a one-day event in the basement of Leeds Town Hall.
 The 2008 convention, held at Savile's Hall, Leeds Dock, was followed by an after-party at the Alea Casino.

 In 2010, the Northern Sequential Art Competition was held in conjunction with the festival; the first Thought Bubble Anthology featured comics by the winners, and expanded to include works from featured comics professionals.
 (The art competition was later branded as the Thought Bubble Comic Art Competition.)
 Thought Bubble Anthology #1, published by Image Comics, debuted in 2011, and issues came out annually through 2015.
-Issues #1-5 were collected in trade paperback form and published as the Thought Bubble Anthology Collection (136 pages, Image Comics, 2016, ISBN 1-5343-0067-8).
+Issues #1–5 were collected in trade paperback form and published as the Thought Bubble Anthology Collection (136 pages, Image Comics, 2016, ISBN 1-5343-0067-8).
 All proceeds from the Thought Bubble Anthology went to the children's charity Barnardo's.

-In 2013, festival founder Lotay was given the Bob Clampett Humanitarian Award at the Eisner Awards ceremony, held at the San Diego Comic-Con.
+The 2011 festival sponsored a graphic medicine forum, "Visualizing the Stigma of Illness."

 The 2013 festival featured the Thought Bubble Comic Art Competition; comics by the winners — Simon Gurr, Ulises Lopez, Ross Mackintosh, Lizzy Mikietyn, Zoom Rockman, and Charlotte Tuffrey — were featured in the Thought Bubble Anthology #4.
 The 2013 festival featured 450 exhibitors; the British Comic Awards presentation was hosted by Adam Cadwell and David Monteith.

 In 2014, the festival invited its first overseas guests, including Natasha Allegri, Emily Carroll, Becky Cloonan, Danielle Corsetto, Adam Hughes, Jeff Lemire, Scott Snyder, Allison Sohn, and Jillian Tamaki.

 The 2017 festival featured the exhibition "Heretics", folk-horror art based on the 2017 44FLOOD series created by P. M. Buchan, Martin Simmonds, and series editor Kasra Ghanbari.

 In 2019, the convention itself moved from Leeds to Harrogate; the move mostly came about due to space constraints in Leeds.

+Also in 2019, festival founder Lotay was awarded the Bob Clampett Humanitarian Award at the Eisner Awards ceremony, held at San Diego Comic-Con.

 The 2020 festival was cancelled due to the COVID-19 pandemic; it returned to in-person status in November 2021.

-In 2022, festival founder Tula Lotay announced she was stepping down as festival director of Thought Bubble, to concentrate on her art career and family.
-Taking over as new festival director was Nabil Homsi, owner of the comics and board game retailer Travelling Man.
+In 2022, festival founder Tula Lotay announced she was stepping down as festival director to concentrate on her art career and family.
+Taking over as new managing director, owner of the comics and board game retailer Travelling Man, Nabil Homsi, along with Amy Bellwood, Martha Julian and Chloe Green becoming Festival Directors.